framer/motion/api/framer-motion.api.md

 import { SpringProps } from 'popmotion';
 import { SVGAttributes } from 'react';

+// Warning: (ae-forgotten-export) The symbol "AnimatePresenceProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const AnimatePresence: FunctionComponent<AnimatePresenceProps>;

 // @public
 export class AnimationControls {
     // @internal